sroehling/MailShredder/AppStoreInfo.md

 ## Review Notes

-There is a test account for review purposes.
-When first started, the app will prompt for an email address, password and email server.
+When the app is first opened, it will prompt for email account information to setup the app for its primary account-based functionility.
+The app stores the account information locally in the keychain, then uses the information to authenticate with the user's IMAP email server.
+The following is a test account which can be used for review purposes:

 Account Name: Test
 Address: testmc@resultra.com
 Password: here2testmc
 IMAP Server: imap.gmail.com

 After entering the account information, the app will also prompt for an app passcode.
-Enter 5555 for testing purposes.
+This app passcode allows the user to have an extra  layer of security for running the app.
+Please enter 5555 for testing purposes (any passcode will work, however).